Larry Pressler: House of Representatives

 During the 1968 House elections Pressler considered running for the Democratic nomination for the 1st Congressional District, but chose not to run.

 In 1974, he filed to run for the Republican nomination in the 1st District on the last day possible and later won it, but the South Dakota Republican Party told him that he would not be given any campaign funds.
 Despite the Watergate scandal hurting the Republicans nationally in the 1974 elections Pressler was one of six Republicans to gain a seat held by the Democrats.

 In April 1975, he was accepted as a member of the Congressional Rural Caucus, later supported having open committee meetings for the House Republican Conference, and throughout the year he served as assistant minority leader to Minority Leader John Jacob Rhodes.
 On April 2, 1975, he was hospitalized at the Bethesda Naval Hospital to be treated for diverticulitis and had surgery in December for it.
-Later in the month he cosponsored legislation to create a House select committee to reinvestigate the assassinations John F. Kennedy, Robert Kennedy, Martin Luther King Jr., and the attempted assassination of George Wallace.
+Later in the month he cosponsored legislation to create a House select committee to reinvestigate the assassinations of John F. Kennedy, Robert Kennedy, Martin Luther King Jr., and the attempted assassination of George Wallace.
 On July 30, the House voted 214 to 213 to increase its salary from $42,500 to $44,600.
 Pressler and eight other members of the House stated that they would not keep the raise given to members of Congress.

 During the 1976 Republican presidential primaries, he criticized the rivalry between President Gerald Ford and former governor Ronald Reagan which he stated would hurt moderate Republicans as both Ford and Reagan were pushing their conservative stances.